santiorjuela1/santiorjuela1/README.md

 - 👋 Hi, I’m @santiorjuela1
-- 👀 I’m interested in programming, sports, media, books, anime and other things
+- 👀 I’m interested in programming, sports, media, books, languages, among other things.
 - 🌱 I’m currently learning programming.
-I am trying to develop my problem solving skills and would like to focus mostly in Python and Java in the near future.
+My main focus is Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...